 Robert is currently an instructor in positive psychology and positive organizational scholarship with Universidad Tecmilenio in Mexico and a former instructor -and alumni- of the Master of Applied Positive Psychology Program at the University of Pennsylvania in Philadelphia.

-Raised in Spain and Switzerland, Robert is a graduate of the Université de Genève with a bachelor in Political Science and an Executive MBA.
+Raised in Spain and Switzerland, Robert is a graduate of the Université de Genève with a bachelor's degree in Political Science and an executive MBA.

 Robert's top signature strengths are zest, perspective, curiosity, humour, and perseverance.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×